Joshlha/zd-ts-react/README.md

 One example of an additional feature would be having multiple app entrypoints, using multiple ZAFClients, etc.

 ## License
 This code is a derivative of Zendesk's react app scaffold, found in [this github repo](https://github.com/zendesk/app_scaffolds).
 As such, we are required to inform you of major changes made to the original codebase.
-This repository retains the license of of the reposity from which it is derived.
+This repository retains the license of the repository from which it is derived.

 ## Changes from [app_scaffolds/packages/react](https://github.com/zendesk/app_scaffolds/tree/master/packages/react)
 1. This code derives only from the `/packages/react` folder in the derivative repo.
 All other code has been thrown out.